eideasy/wp-official-eid-plugin/readme.txt

 Smart-ID APIs are constantly changing and being updated.
 We monitor these changes and automatically update our APIs, so that you can be sure that Smart-ID will always run smoothly and with the most up-to-date API calls.

 == Frequently Asked Questions ==
+Use shortcode
-Use shortcode [smart_id] to get login button and [contract id="123"] to show document template with instant signing.
+[smart_id] to get login button,
+[contract id="123"] to show document template with instant signing.

 Support email: help@smartid.ee